Next testing session:

-We have worked hard to establish policies for our testing that make sense and allow for any candidate to take a test in an environment where the examiners will treat the individual with respect, courtesy and dignity.
-We do encourage you to fully understand that, while our hope is to see you earn your amateur radio license or upgrade, there are mandates set forth in Part 97 of the FCC rules dictating how we are to administer your examination.
-In addition to the rules set forth by the FCC, policies have been set in place by our supporting VEC that are meant to help solidify compliance with Part 97 of the Commission's rules.
+We have worked hard to establish policies that make sense and allow for any candidate to take a test in an environment where they will be treated with respect, courtesy and dignity.
+We do encourage you to fully understand that mandates have been set forth in Part 97 of the FCC rules dictating how we are to administer your examination.
+In addition, policies have been set in place by our supporting VEC that are meant to help solidify compliance with Part 97 of the Commission's rules.

-Lastly, as VE teams, we are given the ultimate responsibility to ensure that all of these rules are followed by preserving the integrity of amateur radio.
-Providing a quiet environment where our candidates can take their exam and offer a warm welcome into the amateur radio family for new licensees is a standard that the United Veterans of Maine ARC will stand on for years to come!
+Lastly, as volunteer examiners, we are given the responsibility to ensure all of these rules are followed in our continued endeavor to preserve the integrity of amateur radio.
+Providing a quiet environment where our candidates can take their exam and offer newcomers a warm welcome into the amateur radio family is a standard that the United Veterans of Maine ARC will stand on for years to come!

 If you have circumstances that prevent you or someone you know from registering or paying in advance, please contact the lead VE to make other arrangements.
 If the lead VE does not answer initially, please leave a message and your call will be returned as soon as possible.
 You may also email the lead VE direct by clicking HERE.